See also our Automatic Choke Adjustment Procedure.

 The automatic choke receives power from the positive (+) terminal on the coil (#15) -- see the schematic which shows this wiring arrangement.
 "N" on the schematic is the coil.
 You will see a black wire coming into the positive terminal on the coil from fuse #12, which receives power from the ignition switch, so the choke receives power whenever the ignition is on, allowing the the coil inside of it to warm up and expand.

 You may have to get creative about how you attach so many wires to the single terminal on the coil.
-Any auto supply store can sell you a little T-shaped adaptor that will fit on the terminal, with three "wings" (if you will) to which the three black wires can be attached.
+Any auto supply store can sell you a little T-shaped adaptor that will fit on the terminal, with three "wings" (if you will) to which the three black wires can be attached. or your might find that a orevious owner has already modified the wiring to a single wire with three connectors along it.
+Either method works well.

 Please be sure to use black wire for this purpose -- black means "power when the ignition switch is on" in the VW world.